AlexMooney/rift-wizard-2-mods/MessageSearch/readme.md

 ## Message Search

-This mod adds a text search filter to the message log and also enables fast scrolling via page up & page down.
+This mod adds a text search filter to the message log.

 This was inspired by the [ShopSearch](https://codeberg.org/danvolchek/rift-wizard-2-mods/src/branch/main/ShopSearch) mod and